jefdewitt/jekyll_portfolio/_projects/2016-10-25-pocket-wingman.md

 - Working/managing Apple Signing Certificates and Provisioning Profiles
 - App publishing through iTunes Connect

 Frankly, this is the first piece of software I'd ever written and as necessity is the mother of invention, it was spurred on by me wanting to learn app development and use technology to improve my life.
-When I first thought of this project I got the idea from watching people interacting through their phones with each other.
-I was sitting in a bar when I noticed how folks were sharing pictures by passing their phones around.
-I was struck by how these people were using them to connect with each other instead of ignoring each other.
+When I first thought of this project I got the idea from watching people interacting THROUGH their phones with each other.
+I was struck by how people used them to connect with each other instead of ignoring each other.

-So, I thought about how I could leverage my phone to break the ice with people I hadn't met before.
 That's the core idea behind Pocket Wingman.
-Most of us enjoy playing games on our phones and I thought why can't I use my phone to play games with other people?
+How could I leverage my phone to break the ice with people?
 All you have to do is pass someone your phone and it does the work for you.

 Pocket Wingman uses games built around the device's features and capabilities: